Does your organization offer free, or low-cost eInfrastructure training? Notice something here is out of date? Let us know at email@example.com.

 Sci-GaiA aims at creating a sustainable foundation of educational materials and procedures for the development and management of Science Gateways and e–Infrastructures in Africa and beyond.

-TACC: Texas Advanced Computing Center training site, and TACC’s Victor Eijkhout wrote several textbooks for the SSC 335/394 “Introduction to Scientific and Technical Computing” course at the University of Texas at Austin.
+TACC: Texas Advanced Computing Center training site, and TACC’s Victor Eijkhout wrote several textbooks for the SSC 335/394 course at the University of Texas at Austin.
+For a list of resources Victor uses in his courses, visit: “Heart of HPC.”

 University of Oklahoma-US offers the Supercomputing in Plain English/High Performance Computing Workshop Series.

 University of Wisconsin at Milwaukee, Cyber Hygiene: “Research Data Stewardship and Ten Tips for Keeping Data Safe,” Top-Ten-Info-Sec-Feb-2015.
 (Feb.
 2015).
-While U.S. laws won’t apply in African nations, this document could serve as a guideline for others who are developing best practices.
+While U.S. laws obviously don’t apply in other countries, this list can serve as a guideline for others who are developing best practices.